SamuraiWriter7/consciousness-circle-metadata-specification-v0.1/README.md

 ## Validation

-This repository uses JSON Schema Draft 2020-12.
+This repository uses JSON Schema Draft 2020-12 for the current schema.

-A metadata object should validate against:
+A v0.1-style metadata object should validate against:

 ```text
 schemas/consciousness-circle-metadata.schema.json